1992 Pacific typhoon season: Tropical Storm Helen

 Helen moved north away from land.

-Severe Tropical Storm Irving (Edeng)
+Typhoon Irving (Edeng)

 Typhoon Irving caused over $4 million in damages and 3 fatalities.
 The storm formed south of Japan and moved north.
 Then, it recurved west and moved towards South Korea and dissipated.

 Typhoon Janis (Gloring)

 In Japan, Typhoon Janis killed two people and injured 41 others.
 Total losses from the storm reached 5.8 billion yen ($45.6 million).

-Typhoon Kent
+Super Typhoon Kent

 Kent formed on August 5 in the Federated States of Micronesia.
 Then, it tracked northwest and was intensified into a tropical storm.
 Then, it was upgraded into a category 1 typhoon.
 A few days later, the JTWC upgraded Kent into a category 2 typhoon.
 Then, Kent intensified into a category 3 then to a category 4 typhoon.
 Kent reached its peak intensity as a super typhoon.
 Afterwards, Kent moved very slowly.
 Then, the JTWC downgraded Kent into a category 4 typhoon then to a category 3 typhoon.
 Kent still moved slowly.
 Afterwards, the JTWC downgraded Kent into a category 2 typhoon.
 However, it still moved slowly until it was downgraded into a category 1 typhoon.
 Afterwards, the JTWC downgraded Kent into a tropical storm.
 Kent moved northeastwards then affected Japan.
 After it affected Japan, it weakened into a tropical depression then dissipated on the Sea of Japan.

 When Kent was traveling towards Japan, its large waves swept five people on the sea.
 Overall, Kent caused five deaths.